lukaszcz/coqhammer/README.md

 * `ssimp+: <tactic>`

-  Add the given tactic for additional strong simplification in `ssimpl` and `qsimpl`, keeping all previously registered `ssimp:` tactics.
+  Add a tactic for additional strong simplification in `ssimpl` and `qsimpl`, keeping all previously registered `ssimp:` tactics.

 * `solve: <tactic>`